johnnymatthews/cmus-themes/README.md

 # CMUS themes

-A list of themes and color schemes for CMUS, along with basic install instructions.
+A (potentially comprehensive) list of themes and color schemes for CMUS, along with basic install instructions.

 1. [Install a theme](#install-a-theme)
 1. [Showcase](#showcase)